TimothyHyndman/deconvolve/README.md

 ## License

-This package is free and open source software, licensed under GPL-2.
+This package is free and open source software, licensed under GPL (>=2).